rdkr/spot-donation-service/README.md

 1. [NGINX](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/)
 1. [ACME Cert](https://github.com/Neilpang/acme.sh)

+Finally, in order to allow for the lamda to run appropriately, a NAT needs to be opened up for the lambda to reach out the public API.

 ### **Lambda**
 The lambda will ingest the *.gz file that is directed via the bucket event trigger.
 The ingestion will parse out the relevant data and format it so that it can be received in a readable format by InfluxDB.
 Additionally, the *On Demand* pricing will be retrieved and associated by instance type along with the aforementioned data export to the db.